AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Text

 You can adjust tooltip content in any way you want.
-All you have to do is to define custom settings for the {api:anychart.core.cartesian.series.Base#tooltip}tooltip(){api} method.
+All you have to do is to define custom settings for the {api:anychart.core.Chart#tooltip}tooltip(){api} method.

 ```
 var tooltip = chart.tooltip();